sbchengyiwei/Vicky_Blog/Pointers and Sliding Window/Two Pointers and Sliding Window.md

-### Pattern2: Get the number of subarray with the restriction --- at most k or at least k (at least 不适用)
+### Pattern2: Get the number of subarray with the restriction --- at most k or at least k

 > At most : res += right - left
 >